Season's greetings: Cards solicited for covid-19 patients

 In Cincinnati, a doctor at The Christ Hospital, his three children, 10 neighborhood children and a kindergarten class wrote 120 Thanksgiving cards to covid-19 patients there.

-And Southeast Health in Dohan, Alabama, is collecting cards to lift the spirits of health care workers dealing with the pandemic.
+And Southeast Health in Dothan, Ala., is collecting cards to lift the spirits of health care workers dealing with the pandemic.